MLI-lab/MRI_MotionTTT/README.md

 - `main_train_stackedUnet_motionCorrection.py` our implementation of stacked U-nets with self-assisted priors [3] to obtain the baseline results for end-to-end 3D motion correction.

 ## Contact

-If you have any questions or problems, or if you found a bug in the code, please do not hesitate to [contact us](mailto:tobit.klug@tum.de) or to open an issue on GitHub.
+If you have any questions or problems, or if you found a bug in the code, please open an issue on GitHub or contact us.

+## How to cite this work

+ @inproceedings{
+    Klug_Wang_Ruschke_Heckel_2024,
+    title={MotionTTT: 2D Test-Time-Training Motion Estimation for 3D Motion Corrected MRI}, booktitle={Conference on Neural Information Processing Systems},
+    author={Klug, Tobit and Wang, Kun and Ruschke, Stefan and Heckel, Reinhard}, year={2024}
+}

-## Reference
+## References
 - [1] Souza et al.  "An Open, Multi-Vendor, Multi-Field-Strength Brain MR Dataset and Analysis of Publicly Available Skull Stripping Methods Agreement".
 In: *NeuroImage* (2018).
 - [2] Cordero-Grande et al. "Sensitivity Encoding for Aligned Multishot Magnetic Resonance Reconstruction".
 In: *IEEE Transactions on Computational Imaging* (2016).
 - [3] Al-Masni et al. "Stacked U-Nets with Self-Assisted Priors towards Robust Correction of Rigid Motion Artifact in Brain MRI".
 In: *NeuroImage* (2022).